This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Continuous data store backups

 Some data stores allow you to take a snapshot after every single change.
-How this works varies depending on the data
+The way this works depends on the data

 store.
 That said, a common way to implement a data store is to use a write-ahead log (WAL), an append-only file where